Top

 Self-Assessment for Online Learning

-A successful online learner builds certain skills, most importantly, a self-discipline and motivation.
+A successful online learner builds certain skills, most importantly, self-discipline and motivation.
 Take this quiz to understand how online courses fit your existing learning habits and skills.

 1. My motivation for taking an online course is: